 We begin with a medically supervised detox program at our facilities to safely overcome the cocaine withdrawal process.

 Following detox, our 30 to 90-day treatment programs include the most successful evidence-based therapies for treating cocaine addiction including:

 - Dual Diagnosis Treatment for Depression, Anxiety, and PTSD

 All of our treatment programs are individualized to provide support for professionals as well as young adults in a caring and non-judgmental luxury setting for a successful recovery.

-We have won numerous awards, and have twice been selected by Newsweek as one of the best addiction treatment centers in the United States four years in a row – 2020, 2021, 2022, and 2023, and consistently ranked as best in California.
+We’ve won numerous awards, and have been selected by Newsweek as one of the Best Addiction Treatment Centers in the United States four years in a row – 2020, 2021, 2022, and 2023, and consistently ranked as best in California.

 Oro House is licensed by the California Department of Healthcare Services (DHCS) and Joint Commission Accredited to ensure the highest level of safe and effective care for our clients.